mrshll1001/ocds-sample-frameworks-data/README.md

 Representing a Mini-Competition in OCDS is straightforward.
 Broadly:
 + A *new contracting process* with a *new OCID* is created to represent the Mini Competition
 + In the new process the `relatedProcesses` array contains an entry referencing the OCID of the existing Framework Agreement
-+ In the `tender` block of the new process, the `procurementMethod` is set to `limited` or `selective` to represent the fact that this was not an open tender
++ In the `tender` block of the new process, the `procurementMethod` is set to `limited` or `selective` to represent the fact that this was not an open tender.

+> Note: This is a new contracting process where the buyer is known and the suppliers will be determined by the award block.
+Therefore the schema changes made by [Multiple Buyers - Contract Level Extension](https://github.com/open-contracting/ocds_multiple_buyers_extension) and [Contract Suppliers Extension](https://github.com/open-contracting-extensions/ocds_contract_suppliers_extension) that apply to the Contract block may not be necessary for Mini-Competitions.

 Following the previous sample of the Glasgow City Framework Agreement; after making their Direct Call-Offs Glasgow City hold a Mini-Competition between suppliers on the framework.
 A new contracting process is created with an entry in `relatedProcesses` referencing the original Framework Agreement: